 The rapid pace of development in front end tooling has created opportunities to greatly improve the quality of the Open edX user and developer experience.
 After an assesment of industry best practices, the edX Front End Working Group (FedX) has made a number of technology recommendations for libraries, frameworks and tooling to modernize the edX front end.

-Exception: Much of edX’s existing front end code is written conformant to the version of ECMA-262 released in 2009 (ES5).
+Exception: Much of edX’s existing front end code is written conformant to the edition of ECMA-262 released in 2009 (ES5).
 Files written in ES5 should be gradually converted to the newer standard as new development in those feature areas requires.

 Note: edX previously used CoffeeScript, but its use has now been deprecated.
 Community interest in TypeScript has also grown, but it and other languages that do not follow the ECMA-262 spec should not be used.
 See Reasons for rejecting CoffeeScript and Reasons for rejecting TypeScript for more detail.